Kalanchoe longiflora Schltr. ex J.M. Wood

 Tugela Cliff-Kalanchoe, Long-flower Kalanchoe

-Kalanchoe longiflora is a thin shrub up to 16 inches (40 cm) tall.
+Kalanchoe longiflora is a succulent shrub that grows up to 16 inches (40 cm) tall.
 Its quadrangular, fleshy but woody-based branches lie on the ground with its tips growing upward.
-Having fibrous roots, its leaves are fleshy a limpet shell-shaped with rounded tip and teeth and the base is wedge-shaped.
-The leaves are a showy, light, bluish grey-green, cloaked in a waxy blossom, with the edges and aged leaves being pinkish to reddish brown.
-Yellow flowers appear on its capitulum during late spring and summer months.
+Leaves are fleshy, limpet shell-shaped with rounded tips and teeth and a wedge-shaped base.
+They are a showy, light bluish-grey-green, cloaked in a waxy blossom, with the edges being pinkish to reddish-brown.
+Yellow flowers appear on its capitulum during the late spring and summer months.